About Cass Works

 Open access time

-To find out when you can use the workshops and facilities, see the regularly updated PDF from the downloads section below.
-This lists the principal Cass Works workshops as well as where you can find them and when they are available.
+Please see the PDF schedule that is updated every week in the downloads section below.
+This lists the principal Cass Works workshops, where you can find them and when they are available.

 3D workshops and facilities